Suzuki GSXR1000 Chain & Sprockets Change

 If you want your chain and sprockets to last and not have to go to the trouble of replacing them again, you should change them in tandem.
 Watch the video above and follow the steps below to learn how to change the chain and sprockets on a Suzuki GSXR 1000.

-Tools and Parts Needed - Suzuki GSX-R Chain and Sprockets Replacement
+Tools and Parts - Suzuki GSXR 1000 Chain & Sprockets Replacement

-NOTE: The only part you'll need is a drive chain kit.
-You can purchase the chain and drive sprockets separately, but the OEM drive chain kit from Suzuki contains the two sprockets and the chain, and is more affordable as a bundle.
-There are also two specialty tools you'll need for this job: a jumbo chain tool to break apart the old chain and assemble the new one; and a digital caliper to make a couple of very precise measurements.
+NOTE: The only part you need is a drive chain kit.
+You can buy the chain and drive sprockets separately, but the OEM drive chain kit from Suzuki contains the two sprockets and the chain, and is more affordable as a bundle.
+There are also two specialty tools you'll need for this job: a jumbo chain tool to break apart the old chain and assemble the new one; and a digital caliper to make precise measurements.